pytorch/pytorch.github.io/_posts/2023-10-13-flash-decoding.md

 ### Acknowledgements

 Thanks to Erich Elsen, Ashish Vaswani, and Michaël Benesty for suggesting this idea of splitting the KVcache loading.
-We want to thank Jeremy Reizenstein, Patrick Labatut and Andrew Tulloch for the valuable discussions.
+We want to thank Jeremy Reizenstein, Patrick Labatut and Andrew Tulloch for the valuable discussions, and Quentin Carbonneaux for contributing the efficient decoding example to xFormers.
 We also want to thank Geeta Chauhan and Gregory Chanan for helping with the writing and more broadly contributing to getting this published on the PyTorch blog.